hmxmilohax/rock-band-3-deluxe/readme.md

 [rb3_plus](https://github.com/rjkiv/rb3_plus) features optional key upgrades that you can install alongside RB3DX fairly easily.
 These upgrades include new audio files (moggs) for the upgraded songs.
 These take up additional file size and generally are a generation removed from the original audio mix with additional processing, but can be a great addition for any keys player.

 You can simply download a build of Rock Band 3 Deluxe containing these upgrades from the [Actions](https://github.com/hmxmilohax/rock-band-3-deluxe/actions) tab of this repo.
-The following steps are for a manual install with a local copy of the [Repo Setup](#repo-setup).

-To take advantage of these upgrades, first ensure [python](https://www.python.org/downloads/) is downloaded, and installed into PATH.
-Click the checkbox presented during python install to ensure this.

-Head to the `/dependencies/` folder in this repo and run the install_gitpython.bat, or run `pip install gitpython` in cmd.

-Next simply run the `enable_keys.bat` or `disable_keys.bat` to download the new mogg files and enable their additions.

-Rebuild your ark and reinstall Rock Band 3 Deluxe to see your new keys upgrades!

 ## Optional-Install-Custom-Highways